Linbojun99/ACL/README.md

 # ACL
 a package for R

-An Survey-based statistical catch-at-length model for fisheries stocks
+A Survey-based statistical catch-at-length model for fisheries stocks

 Survey-based statistical catch-at-length model